Medallion signature guarantee

 In the United States, a medallion signature guarantee is a special signature guarantee used primarily when a client transfers or sells US securities.
 It is an assurance by the financial institution granting the guarantee that the signature on the transaction is genuine and that the guarantor accepts liability for any forgery.

 Guarantee

-A medallion signature guarantee is a guarantee by the transferring financial institution that the signature is genuine and the financial institution accepts liability for any forgery.
 A medallion signature guarantee protects shareholders by preventing unauthorized transfers and possible investor losses.
 A medallion signature guarantee also limits the liability of the transfer agent who accepts the certificates.

 A medallion signature guarantee is a binding warranty, issued by an agent of the authorized guarantor institution, that: (a) the signature was genuine; (b) the signer was an appropriate person to endorse, and (c) the signer had legal capacity to sign.
 A medallion signature guarantee is not equivalent to a US notarial Acknowledgment.

 Prefixes

 Not all medallion signature guarantee stamps are of equal value.
 A special coded prefix is given to each stamp, and this prefix determines how much monetary value can be guaranteed.
 For instance if the medallion signature guarantee is required for US$400,000 worth of value, at least a C prefix is required, which is good for up to $500,000 value.
 If a D prefix stamp is submitted, the transaction will be rejected, because a D stamp is only good for guarantee up to $250,000.